pressfstudios/pressfstudios.github.io/index.md

 ## Code

 Using FId in code is extremely simple.
+Every interaction follow a one-line approach.

 #### Object from ID
 Usually, objects are referenced and accessed as follows: